Definition of TermsAttendance Area School

 Some neighborhood schools have a magnet program that operates as a “school within a school.”
 This means that there is a specialized program housed at the school that serves a specific group of neighborhood students and magnet students but not the entire student population of the school.
 These are primarily high school programs.
 Some “school within school” magnet programs are also career academies.

-A special program is a program that allows students to participate in an educational opportunity that is not available in their neighborhood school.
-Special programs also serve students who reside in the attendance area of a neighborhood school.Special Transfer Option School
+A special program is a program that allows students to participate in an educational opportunity that is not available in their attendance area school.
+Special programs also serve students who reside in the neighborhood of an attendance area school.Special Transfer Option School

 A special transfer option school offers a special program designed to offer educational and vocational options in education for students.
-Students apply to attend a special transfer option school that is not the neighborhood school.
+Students apply to attend a special transfer option school that is not the attendance area school.

 Special Transfer Option School with an Acceleration Program